Teaching kids to love a foreign language

 As teaching kids to appreciate another language is essential as part of a culture, there are signs that most older children reject the idea.
 With the help of games, movies, and family members, older kids can begin to appreciate learning another language.

-Essentially, integration of culture, school, and family will slowly allow older children to create a love of learning a foreign language.
+Essentially, the integration of culture, school, and family will slowly allow older children to create a love of learning a foreign language.